akarimp/Oceanlyz/docs/3_Getting_Started_Python.rst

 Getting Started (Python Version)
 ================================

-The Python version of OCEANLYZ toolbox is part of ScintiMate package (https://scientimate.readthedocs.io).

-In order to use Python version of OCEANLYZ toolbox, first, Python programming language, and then, the ScientiMate package should be installed.
+In order to use Python version of OCEANLYZ toolbox, first, Python programming language, and then, the OCEANLYZ package should be installed.

 Installation